What Are Go Karts For Kids?

 Few of the Handpicked Products by Our Team

 It is suitable for age groups of 8 and above although those above 5 also use it.

 The high torque chain driven motor boasts a top speed of 12 mph, it is ideal for pavement trails or dead end avenues; it is not meant for public streets with traffic.

-The 12 V sealed lead acid batteries generally last for around 45 minutes, have a short recharge time and come with a battery charger.
-It’s made of a very low to the ground design, durable steel frame, molded aluminum wheels, and 4-1/2-inch tires making it safe to play with.
+The 12 V sealed lead acid batteries last for around 45 minutes, have a short recharge time and come with a battery charger.
+It’s made of a very low to the ground design, durable steel frame, molded aluminium wheels, and 4-1/2-inch tires making it safe to play with.

 Learning and driving it is easy with a variable speed, thumb trigger acceleration control and a hand operated rear brake, but no reverse gear.

 It comes with a bucket seat, a shoulder seat belt and a flag.Make sure seat belt is on when your little one rides it.